MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_ALM.md

 A regional building department issues and tracks permits for new buildings and updates the remodeling of existing buildings.
 Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

 In this lab you will use Azure DevOps for source control of your solution assets.
 As you have been building your app you have been tracking all the changes in a Permit Management solution.
 You have exported this solution, so you had a back up copy.
 You have also manually imported the managed version of the solution into your production environment.
-As part of this lab you will see how you can automate working with solutions and use the Power Apps Azure DevOps tasks to check the changes into an Azure DevOps Repository.
+As part of this lab you will see how you can automate working with solutions and use the Power Apps Azure DevOps tasks to check the changes into an Azure DevOps repository.
 This is the start of an overall ALM process that you would put in place to automate the complete lifecycle form development to production using Azure DevOps automation.
-In this lab you will be completing the first phase of that automation.
+In this lab, you will be completing the first phase of that automation.

 # High-level lab steps